schoolstatus/pg-pool-docker/README.md

 ├── Dockerfile                   # from PG 9.6, downloads and compiles pgpool with memcached support ├── README.md
 ├── pgpool.conf.sample           # sample config file
+│
 ├── scripts
 │   ├── docker_build.rb          # helper script for building image
 │   └── docker_tag_and_push.rb   # helper script for uploading to AWS ECS
+│
 └── start_pool.sh                # image entrypoint
 ```

 ### Setup
 Copy `pgpool.conf.sample` to `pgpool.conf`.
-In here you'll configured your database server as well
+In here you'll configure your database server as well
 as your memcached instance, cache settings, and cache whitelist/blacklist.

 ### How to Use